 Motorcycle insurance requirements in Texas

-Motorcycle insurance is required in Texas for all riders.
+All riders are required to carry motorcycle insurance in Texas.
 State law describes the following minimums for liability insurance coverage:

 - $30,000 bodily injury liability coverage for injuries to one person in an accident